IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The answer to the ancient question "Why is there something rather than nothing?" would then be that ‘nothing’ is unstable.”

 >“Intelligent creatures that evolved to live deep within the atmosphere of a gas giant planet could be deluded, for eons, into thinking that the Universe is an approximately homogeneous expanse of gas, filling a three-dimensional space, but featuring anisotropic laws of motion (which we would ascribe to the planet’s gravitational field).
 Are we human scientists comparably blinkered?”

+>“We see that the question [posed] is not, "Why is gravity so feeble?" but rather, "Why is the proton's mass so small?"
+For in natural (Planck) units, the strength of gravity simply is what it is, a primary quantity, while the proton's mass is the tiny number 1/13 quintillion.”

 >“To put it crudely, theorists can be tempted to think along the lines “If people as clever as us haven’t explained it, that’s because it can’t be explained – it’s just an accident.”
 I believe there are at least two important regularities among standard model parameters that do have deeper explanations, namely the unification of couplings and the smallness of the QCD θ parameter.
 There may well be others.”